BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 2 (Am-Az)

 Fubuki and Honey from AGFubukiMs.
 Elga (and henchmen) from AGFubuki

 This four-OVA series was created by Mine Yoshizaki (who also brought us Seven of Seven/Shichinin no Nana and Keroro Gunsou/Sgt.
 Frog), and was designed to slam straight into us anime geeks' unique id by using two sure-fire elements--classic arcade video games (all the ones shown in the series represent real ones) and fan service.
 Game Junior High student Fubuki Sakuragasaki (left in the left picture) is the Japanese video game champion, and this series is about her adventures preparing for and taking part in the BAG (Best of Arcade Gamer) Tournament.
 Her greatest weapon is the Passion Panty, a magical pair of knicks (with a Space Invader printed on the seat) that causes the "game spirits" residing in her to come to her aid in the heat of battle when her friend Hanako Kokobunji reveals them with the help of a handheld electric fan.
 Yes, panchira hounds, this one's for you.
 Ah, but that's not all.
 The American champion is a tall, gregarious, and very affectionate blonde named Honey Melody (Buxom American Blonde in a Cowboy Hat #2).
 Fubuki first encounters her wailing away on a dancing video game, where Honey proceeds to pull her up onto the platform and dance her around it.
 This woman is upfront not only in build and motion, but in personality, as the face-crushing hugs she gives Fubuki every time they meet after that will show.
-Honey first appeared briefly as a supporting character in Seven of Seven, and now puts in the odd cameo in Keroro Gunsou, but, given that she seems to have a more prominent role in this series, here's her entry.
+Honey first appeared briefly as a supporting character in Seven of Seven, and now puts in the odd cameo in Keroro Gunsou/Sgt.
+Frog, but, given that she seems to have a more prominent role in this series, here's her entry.
 Behind every white cloud, there's a dark pattern, and in Fubuki, it's Elga.
 She's a member of a "secret evil society" (so secret she announces that's it's planning to take over the world during the national tournament--yeesh) called Jurassic-dan.
 She goes to ridiculous lengths to try to stop Fubuki, and pitches in the odd bounce in the third episode.
-So far, I've only seen up to that point, and while it's undoubtedly a pure over-the-top piece of silly fluff, I found it pretty entertaining fluff.
+While this is undoubtedly a pure over-the-top piece of silly fluff, I found it pretty entertaining fluff.
 I don't know about you, dear reader, but that's good enough for me.

 Just a Line.